Roza Eskenazi: Early life

-Early career
+Career beginnings

 She was not to realize her dream until her return to Thessaloniki.
 At the time, the family was renting an apartment near the city's Grand Hotel Theater, and several of the neighbors performed there.
 Every day, Sarah would help two of the dancers carry their costumes to the theater, hoping that she would one day appear on the stage alongside them.
 It was there that she finally began her career as a dancer.
 While still a teenager, she fell in love with Yiannis Zardinidis, a wealthy man from one of Cappadocia's most prominent families.
 Zardinidis' family disapproved of the match, considering her to be of loose moral character.
 Nevertheless, the two of them eloped around 1913, and Sarah changed her name to Roza, the name by which she was known throughout her career.

-Zardinidis died of unknown causes around the year 1917, leaving Sarah/Roza with a little child, Paraschos.
+Zardinidis died of unknown causes around the year 1917, leaving Eskenazi with a son, Paraschos.
 Realizing that she could not maintain her career as a performer while raising an infant, she brought him to the St. Taksiarchis nursery in the city of Xanthi.
-His father's family agreed to support him there, and Paraschos Zardinidis eventually grew up to be a high-ranking officer in the Greek Air Force.
+His father's family agreed to raise him, and Paraschos Zardinidis eventually grew up to be a high-ranking officer in the Greek Air Force.
 It was only years later that he finally reunited with his mother, after finding her in Athens in 1935.